Do it yourself! Waterproofing leather shoes with home remedies

 How does impregnation work?

-A layer of impregnation agent makes the leather upper of the shoe hydrophobic, i.e. it becomes waterproof.
-All pores, leaks and holes in the shoe invisible to the naked eye are "clogged" by the impregnating agent, and the water stops seeping through them.
-The shoe's breathability is not affected in any way.
+A layer of impregnation agent makes the leather upper of the shoe hydrophobic, i.e. waterproof.
+All pores, leaks and holes invisible to the naked eye in the shoe are "clogged" by the impregnating agent, and water stops seeping through them.
+The breathability of the shoe is not impaired in any way.

-Best of all, the impregnation of leather shoes brings more benefits!
-It prevents not only the penetration of moisture, but also the ingress of dirt.
-As a result, your footwear becomes easier to maintain, the color is retained for longer, and you can enjoy the impeccable durability of your favorite pair of shoes.
+Best of all, waterproofing leather shoes has more benefits!
+It prevents not only the penetration of moisture, but also the penetration of dirt.
+Thanks to this, your footwear becomes easier to maintain, the color is preserved for longer, and you can enjoy the impeccable durability of your favorite pair of shoes.

 Prepare your shoes for waterproofing

-Regardless of whether you rely on dedicated, specialized products for the impregnation of leather shoes or use the homemade method presented in the article, you must prepare your shoes for this process.
-If you skip this step, the impregnation will not work properly.
+Regardless of whether you rely on dedicated, specialized products for impregnating leather footwear or use the home method presented in the article, you must prepare your shoes for this process.
+If you skip this step, the sealer will not work properly.

-First, completely remove dirt, dust and other debris from shoes.
-You certainly do not care about preserving the unsightly appearance of your shoes and blocking the effect of the impregnation.
-Then be patient and wait for your shoes to dry completely.
-This is the only way to get the best results and enjoy the maximum water resistance of the material.
+First, completely remove dirt, dust and other contaminants from the shoes.
+You certainly don't want to perpetuate the unsightly appearance of your shoes and block the effect of the waterproofing agent.
+Then be patient and wait until your shoes dry completely.
+This is the only way to get the best results and enjoy maximum waterproofness of the material.

 A candle and a hair dryer - the perfect duo